...

 • @AfterClass – Runs once after all test methods.

-Step 5: Generate Reports
+Step 5: Generating Reports in Selenium Java Automation

 After executing tests, automatically generates reports in the test-output folder.
 These reports help in analyzing test results and debugging failures.

-Advantages Over Manual Testing
+Benefits of TestNG Over Manual Testing

 TestNG reports provide structured logs of test execution, categorizing passed, failed, and skipped test cases.
 These reports are valuable for debugging and tracking issues.
 Over time, they help in analyzing trends in test failures, optimizing test strategies, and ensuring continuous quality improvements.
 Integrating these reports with CI/CD tools like Jenkins enhances automated test tracking and reporting.